elankath/machine-controller-manager-provider-virtual/README.md

 ## Purpose

-To enable dev-testing and debugging of the MCM and the CA on your local box with low resource usage and very simple setup.
+1. To enable dev-testing and debugging of the MCM and the CA on your local box with low resource usage and very simple setup.
 No Docker Desktop, no Kind, no complexity - just plain OS processes who write their logs to the `/tmp` directory.
+2. To enable integration tests to execute and validate PR submissions on the core `machine-controller-manager` repository.

 ## Usage

+###  Setup

+> [!NOTE]
+> Make sure you are signed into the SAP network before executing setup!

-### Checkout Pre-requisite projects
+#### Checkout Pre-requisite projects (for Local, Manual Execution)

 1. KVCL (kubernetes virtual cluster).
 Checkout https://github.com/unmarshall/kvcl/ into your GOPATH.
 Ex: into `$GOPATH/src/github.com/unmarshall/kvcl`
 1. Autoscaler (gardener autoscaler).
 Checkout https://github.com/gardener/autoscaler/ into `$GOPATH/src/k8s.io/autoscaler`.
 1. MCM (machine-controller-manager).
 Checkout https://github.com/gardener/machine-controller-manager/ into `$GOPATH/src/github.com/elankath/machine-controller-manager`

-### Setup

-> [!NOTE]
-> Make sure you are signed into the SAP network before executing setup!

 #### Build the dev tool